Edgewater (Barrytown, New York): 1917–1946 (Conrad Chapman)

-The couple traveled to America on the SS Bremen, leaving Southampton and arriving in New York on October 7th.
-By 1940, Chapman and his wife were living in Boston, According to Chapman's son, "We had a nice townhouse on Beacon Hill in Boston, smack in the middle of the city; one block below the famous Louisburg Square."
+The couple traveled to America on the SS Bremen, leaving Southampton and arriving in New York on October 7.
+By 1940, Chapman and his wife were living in Boston.
+According to Chapman's son, "We had a nice townhouse on Beacon Hill in Boston, smack in the middle of the city; one block below the famous Louisburg Square."

 After they returned to America, the Chapmans were said to have spent time at Edgewater and to have made several improvements to the house, including the addition of an upstairs bathroom.

-In 1946, Conrad Chapman sold Edgewater to Laura M. Taylor for $1.00.
+In 1946, Conrad Chapman sold Edgewater to Laura M. Taylor.
+While the deed states that the property was sold for $1.00, that is likely incorrect as that amount stated on the deed is normal boiler-plate language to indicate that some consideration was provided.
 He died in Boston in 1989.

 1946–1950 (Laura M. Taylor)

 Laura Scantlin married Robert Kirby Taylor at Pittsburg in 1907, and as of 1940, they were living at 444 East 58th Street in New York City, where Robert Taylor worked as a "woolen merchant."
-In November 1944, they were in Cold Spring, New York when their son's house was destroyed by fire.
+In November 1944, they were in Cold Spring, New York, when their son's house was destroyed by fire.
 Sometime later, they leased Edgewater where Robert Taylor died in June 1946.
 One month later, Laura Taylor bought Edgewater, holding it until 1950 when she sold to the writer Gore Vidal.

 1950–1969 (Gore Vidal)

-Gore Vidal (1925-2012) bought Edgewater at the recommendation of his friend, Alice Astor Bouverie.
-In 1960, he ran as the Democratic candidate for Congress for the 29th Congressional District of New York State, using Edgewater as his campaign headquarters.
-He lost to the Republican candidate J. Ernest Wharton, by a margin of 57 percent to 43 percent.
+Gore Vidal (1925–2012) bought Edgewater at the recommendation of his friend, Alice Astor Bouverie.
+According to his memoir "Palimpsest"(1995), he paid $16,000, with a $6,000 down-payment and giving a $10,000 mortgage.
+In 1960, he ran as the Democratic candidate for Congress for the 29th Congressional District of New York State using Edgewater as his campaign headquarters.
+He lost to the Republican candidate J. Ernest Wharton by a margin of 57 percent to 43 percent.
 Among Vidal's supporters were Eleanor Roosevelt, Paul Newman and Joanne Woodward, all of whom spoke on his behalf.

-In November 1966, Vidal, now living in Italy, rented Edgewater to William vanden Heuvel (1930–2021), a lawyer, aide to Robert F. Kennedy, and husband of the writer Jean Stein (1934-2017).
+In November 1966, Vidal, now living in Italy, rented Edgewater to William vanden Heuvel (1930–2021), a lawyer, aide to Robert F. Kennedy, and husband of the writer Jean Stein (1934–2017).
 In 1969, Vidal sold Edgewater to New York financier Richard Jenrette for $125,000.